 Reach her, about must, and about must go.8

 The ascent reminds me that learning by the light of study and faith requires strenuous effort—mental and spiritual.
 The Lord taught Latter-day Saints this from the first.
 Yet too often many assume that the Lord will reveal truth merely for the asking—as if Latter-day Saints were somehow excused from the rigorous effort required of others just because we have the gospel.
 Not so.
 There must be strenuous effort.
-LDS scientists, poets, composers, artists, and scholars must pay the same price as anyone else.
+Latter-day Saint scientists, poets, composers, artists, and scholars must pay the same price as anyone else.
 Likewise, we are deeply indebted to those from all faiths and walks of life who have toiled away in behalf of truth and beauty.
 The Light of Christ is available to all people, and Latter-day Saints are expected to learn from all those who have brought light into the world.
 As I ascend the stairs to the gallery, this thought humbles me, inspiring gratitude and determination to work hard.

 Later in the exhibit I observe replicas of textbooks used in the School of the Prophets, reminding me that even a mighty seer and translator submitted himself to the difficult discipline of language study to acquire Hebrew, German, and Greek.
 I am also moved by the accompanying bowl, towel, and clean linen—reminders that those who entered the School of the Prophets were to be clean.
 Worthiness and work: in the Lord’s curriculum, these twin virtues have ever been prerequisites for learning in the light.
 Those who would receive light by study and faith must work and must be worthy.

 As I enter the hall, I am drawn to the spectacular view of Y Mountain through a two-story glass wall and to a quiet grouping of furniture in the center of the exhibit.
 The furniture surrounds a small, graceful statue of Christ as shepherd, set on a table standing on a carpet designed with a vine motif.
-I recall President Hinckley’s admonition to us, as BYU faculty, to be shepherds to our students and the Savior’s injunction to graft our lives into the true vine (see John 15:1–6).
+I recall President Gordon B. Hinckley’s admonition to us, as BYU faculty, to be shepherds to our students and the Savior’s injunction to graft our lives into the true vine (see John 15:1–6).
 All these elements of the main gallery—the oculus, the stairway, the carpet, the figure of Christ—attest to the centrality of the Savior in the Latter-day Saint quest to learn in the light.

 Light from Temples and Towering Founders

 Reflecting on the relationship between temples and the university, I recall a lesson learned through a sacred experience many years ago when I was working on the academic freedom committee.
 We put this question to the BYU Board of Trustees: Should a temple worthiness standard apply to BYU faculty as it does for all other Church employees?
-The answer came back emphatically “yes” in spite of the complications this might create around academic freedom-related employment issues.
-As I pondered the answer, I had the strong impression that the Lord wanted a consecrated faculty at BYU.
+The answer came back emphatically yes in spite of the complications this might create around academic freedom–related employment issues.
+As I pondered the answer, I had the strong spiritual impression that the Lord wanted a consecrated faculty at BYU.
 He was, after all, entrusting large numbers of the youth of Zion to us.
 Yes, He wanted faculty who would keep the Honor Code.
-But if they were LDS, He wanted faculty who had made temple covenants—the very covenants that our students are learning to make and keep.
+But if they were Latter-day Saints, He wanted a consecrated faculty who had made temple covenants—the very covenants that our students are learning to make and keep.
 This would be critical for BYU to shine with a special light and to play a role in the ongoing rolling forth of the kingdom.

 As I continue to orient myself to the exhibit space, I note that the exhibits in the south wing are introduced by a display about Joseph Smith as God’s student while the north wing features a display on Karl G. Maeser.
 By implication, the stories told in each wing seem to be part of the long shadow of these towering founding figures.
 Their influence on Church education continues to unfold.
-This reminds me that the history of education in Zion is not primarily about buildings but about people, such as Brother Joseph and Brother Maeser.
+This reminds me that the history of education in Zion is not primarily about buildings but about people—people such as Brother Joseph and Brother Maeser.
 Within the exhibit I discover stories, many stories, of people who have given their lives to educating Zion.
 I am told that these stories are not intended to idolize the founders nor to inflate their accomplishments but to make each observer feel “I can do that” and “I should do that.”
 That is the effect on me.

 Light from Our Pioneer Heritage

 As I walk through the south wing, which tells of the Saints’ heroic efforts to establish schools in Kirtland, Nauvoo, and the Great Basin, I am overwhelmed with the epic story of struggle and sacrifice to educate the Saints according to the pattern and principles revealed to the Prophet Joseph.
 It inspires me to remember the legacy of learning in the light bequeathed us by the early pioneers.
 After leaving the comfortable red-brick world of Nauvoo—where seemingly every home, store, and community building doubled as a school—the Saints were faced with the challenge of educating the rising generation in barren sagebrush valleys.
 In such circumstances, one would expect the pioneers to concentrate on mere survival.
 Instead, from the very first, Latter-day Saint pioneers focused their energies on culture, civilization, and education as well as on the requirements of mere subsistence.
 Their aim was not merely to survive but to raise up a Zion people, which meant educating and refining a rising generation.
-They knew, as Elder Holland put it, that
+They knew, as Elder Jeffrey R. Holland put it, that

 this Church is always only one generation away from extinction. . . .
 All we would have to do . . . to destroy this work is stop teaching our children for one generation.9